 Thank you for your interest in scheduling a group visit with Saint Louis University.
 At this time, we are happy to announce that we have resumed in-person group visits.

-The Office of Admission at Saint Louis University can typically accommodate group visits of 10 to 100 visitors.
+The Office of Admission at Saint Louis University can typically accommodate groups of 10 to 100 visitors.
 We have special options for elementary through high school students, as well as high school counselors, transfer students, and community members.
 All guests, regardless of vaccination status, are required to wear masks while inside Saint Louis University buildings.
 Guests who are not fully vaccinated against COVID-19 must wear a mask and maintain social distancing of at least 6 feet at all times while on campus.
 View the latest SLU guidance for COVID-19 precautions.

 Group Visit FAQs

-- 9th-12th Grade (High School): These visits include a one-hour presentation and one-hour campus tour.
+- 9th-12th Grade (High School): These visits include a one-hour presentation and 90-minute campus tour.